- To sign up for Bnei Akiva camp the child must be in Years 2-11 and accept the "Rules of Conduct at Camp" as specified below.

 - The use / possession of alcohol, cigarettes, drugs, hookahs, pornography and / or illegal activities is strictly prohibited on camp.

-- Mobile Phones and other electronic devices are prohibited on camp entirely, and Madrichim will confiscate a phone or electronic device if seen, to be returned at the end of camp.
-Chanichim will have the ability to call home during the day, and prior to shabbat with their Madrich/a’s mobile phone.
+- For Junior Chanichim (Years 2 -6) - Mobile Phones and other electronic devices are prohibited on camp entirely, and Madrichim will confiscate a phone or electronic if seen, to be returned at the end of camp.
+Chanichim will have the ability to call at the end of the day when waiting to be picked up.

-- Girls are expected to wear skirts at all times, specifically during davening and throughout Shabbat.
+- Girls are expected to wear skirts to their knees.

 - Boys are expected to wear a kippah (or a head covering) and tzitzit.